But some loan servicers don't have to comply with many of these laws. And not all loans and properties qualify for protection.

-- The servicer has to send you a written notice no later than the 45th day after a missed payment—and once every 180 days thereafter as long as the loan is delinquent—to tell you about loss mitigation options.
+The servicer has to send you a written notice no later than the 45th day after a missed payment—and once every 180 days after that as long as the loan is delinquent—to tell you about loss mitigation options.
 If you've filed bankruptcy or asked the servicer not to communicate with you, it generally has to send a special kind of letter, subject to some exceptions.
 (12 C.F.R. § 1024.39).

-- The servicer has to assign a single person or a team of personnel to help you with loss mitigation options by the time you’re 45 days late on your payment.
+The servicer has to assign a single person or a team of personnel to help you with loss mitigation no later than the 45th day of the delinquency.
+(12 C.F.R. § 1024.40).

-- The servicer can't begin start a foreclosure until you're more than 120 days delinquent, unless the foreclosure is based on a violation of a due-on-sale clause or the servicer is joining the foreclosure action of a superior or subordinate lienholder.
-(To learn more, see How Soon Can Foreclosure Begin?)
+The servicer can't start a foreclosure until you're more than 120 days delinquent unless the foreclosure is based on a violation of a due-on-sale clause or the servicer is joining the foreclosure action of a superior or subordinate lienholder.
+(12 C.F.R. § 1024.41).

-- If you send the servicer a complete application for a loss mitigation application after foreclosure starts—but more than 37 days before a foreclosure sale—the servicer can't ask a court for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until one of the three conditions mentioned above has been satisfied.
+If you send the servicer a complete loss mitigation application after foreclosure starts—but more than 37 days before a foreclosure sale—the servicer can't ask a court for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until one of the three conditions mentioned above has been satisfied.
 Be aware that the servicer generally doesn't have to review more than one loss mitigation application from you.
 But if you bring the loan current after submitting an application and then reapply, the servicer must consider your new application.
 (12 C.F.R. § 1024.41).

 Small servicers are exempt from the majority of these requirements.